Dave Eggers: Visual arts

+Art+Water

+In May 2026, shortly before he released Contrapposto, Eggers announced the formation of a new tuition-free art school in San Francisco called Art + Water via his blog on McSweeney's.
+The school will offer free studio space to ten artists who serve as faculty to the inaugural class of 20 emerging artists, slated to begin in January 2027 following delays in the initial proposed timeline.
+Eggers co-founded Art + Water with artist JD Beltran.
+The school will be located at Pier 29 on the waterfront in San Francisco, and feature a large exhibition space, galleries and a store along with artist studios.

 Other

 Ahead of the 2006 FIFA World Cup, Eggers wrote an essay about the U.S. national team and soccer in the United States for The Thinking Fan's Guide to the World Cup, which contained essays about each competing team in the tournament and was published with aid from the journal Granta.
 According to The San Francisco Chronicle, Eggers was rumored to be a possible candidate to be the new editor of The Paris Review before the Review selected Lorin Stein.

 Activism

 Eggers's book The Every was released in 2021, but he refused to sell the hardcover edition on Amazon, limiting the release to independent bookstores only.
 Since its release, paperback editions of The Every have been available on Amazon.

 In 2022, Eggers's books were among several titles banned in South Dakota schools because of sexual content.
 Eggers went to South Dakota to speak to authorities and students and offered any student who wanted one of the banned books a copy for free via his website.

 In December 2022, Eggers traveled on behalf of PEN America to Kyiv, Ukraine.
 He published "The Profound Defiance of Daily Life in Kyiv" in The New Yorker based on his time in the war-torn country.

 In May 2025, Eggers published a short story entitled Uncle Patrick's Secessionist Breakfast calling on California to secede from the USA and become an independent country.
 Eggers contends in the story that the new California wouldn't need a military to defend itself as Russia would never attack a member of NATO and China would never attack a Western nation.